ChiefGokhlayeh/tap-consooomer/README.md

 ## Examples

 See [examples](examples) directory for some example TAP logs.
-To conver them into JSON run:
+To convert them into JSON run:

 ```sh
 ❯ tap-rs examples/common.log